-We will utilize the existing entrance off county road as provided by an easement from the current landowner.
+We will utilize a newly constructed entrance off of State RT10.
 Following completion of construction, we will re-grade so the runoff water will be directed to the applicable erosion control structures on the site.

 Temporary Diversion

 A temporary diversion structure such as silt fencing, gravel, hay bales, level spreader, or coil logs will be constructed at any natural low points leaving the subject property.
 Sediment Fence